Shuruni/YggFinance/README.md

 8. The project must be completed and deployed by ~May 5 (~3 months).
 9. The project must utilize Git and Github for version control.

-## Project Proposal

-See our [Project Proposal](https://docs.google.com/document/d/1nkHFe5301lCNpXaoW17DRWBJwUDSga3-ieydW12w5K4/edit) Google Docs for the most up to date version

-Alternatively, we include an archived PDF version of this file within this repo [here](documentation/Proposal.pdf)

-## Requirements
+## Project  Requirements

-See our [Requirements Document](https://docs.google.com/document/d/183tJPdbQjW1SCaJoEjVqWTh_mHdAAX0H52b6hTXzoHs/edit) Google Docs for the most up to date version
+See our [Requirements Document](https://docs.google.com/document/d/183tJPdbQjW1SCaJoEjVqWTh_mHdAAX0H52b6hTXzoHs/edit) Google Docs for the most up to date version.

-Alternatively, we include an archived PDF version of this file within this repo [here](documentation/Requirements.pdf)
+Alternatively, we include an archived PDF version of this file within this repo [here](documentation/Requirements.pdf).

-## Design
+## Project Design

-See our [Design Document](https://docs.google.com/document/d/1Vj44aKO45-_g5VRWgHCZUrLQVt4fGv64gFORrzaFDCY/edit) Google Docs for the most up to date version
+See our [Design Document](https://docs.google.com/document/d/1Vj44aKO45-_g5VRWgHCZUrLQVt4fGv64gFORrzaFDCY/edit) Google Docs for the most up to date version.

-Alternatively, we include an archived PDF version of this file within this repo [here](documentation/Design.pdf)
+Alternatively, we include an archived PDF version of this file within this repo [here](documentation/Design.pdf).

 For a short functional overview of where our technologies apply, see the table below: